bookshelfdave/erln8/README.md

 ## Status

 The current version of erln8 is stable, and has been serving me (us?) well for the past year+.
-However, I'm in the process of rewriting it from scratch to make maintainability easier in the future.
-I hope to have something usable by soonish.
+However, I'm in the process of rewriting it (April/May 2015) from scratch to make maintainability easier in the future.
+I'm also adding support for rebar/rebar3 versioning.
+Are there any other tools you'd like to be able to version w/ erln8?
 Ping me if you'd like to help.

 ## What is it?